ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 # save
 ```

-This completes initial setup of the secure enclosure.
+This completes setup of the secure private network enclosure.
+Additional tutorials in this series illustrate show the enclosure can be securely connected by VPN to a client data center and enabled to access services on the public internet.

 ## Remove resources